 are signs of termites in your garden or you are in a known termite problem area

 you should regularly have your home inspected for a termite infestation.

-InterNACHI is a nonprofit association providing training, certification, and Continuing Education for its membership.
+InterNACHI is a nonprofit association providing training, certification, and Continuing Education for its members.
 This includes property inspectors, licensed real estate agents, and building contractors.
 Furthermore, InterNACHI provides its members with business training, software products, marketing services, and many other membership benefits.

 Advantages of having Property Inspector Standards and Codes of Ethics

 Standards of Practice and Code of Ethics for InterNACHI Property Inspectors

 Furthermore, InterNACHI maintains an industry blog, inspection forums and local chapters in support of this swapping of information.
 In addition, InterNACHI provides me with the means of direct and membership-wide interaction with other inspectors.
 This furthers my understanding of my particular role in the inspection industry and howbest to serve you, my client.

 Above all, this cross-communication enhances my ability, as a property inspector, to build my business and develop specialised ancillary property inspection services for you.

 In fulfilling InterNACHI’s primary objective of training and mentoring me and other inspector members, the association’s broader mission is also to inform and advise home buyers and homeowners about maintenance issues in their homes.
 This helps homeowners understand the functions, materials, systems and components of their properties.
 Furthermore, maintenance is not covered by homeowner’s insurance policies.
 Therefore, homeowners have the responsibility to conduct regular maintenance checks and to do the necessary maintenance to protect their investment.